4 Smoothies to Control Your Cholesterol Levels

 - 2 celery stalks

-- First, blend all the ingredients until you the smoothie acquires a smooth consistency.
+- First, blend all the ingredients until the smoothie acquires a smooth consistency.

-- When finished, consume it once a day on an empty stomach to optimize results.
+- Finally, consume it once a day on an empty stomach to optimize results.

 Read this article: Antioxidant and Anticarcinogen Homemade Tomato Sauce